 Reusable Sandwich and Snack Bags

 If you like sandwich and snack bags, you can find reusable versions that are cost-effective and fun.
 Most of these reusable options are made of organic cotton or cloth, which are safe for storage and food transportation, washable, and biodegradable.
-You will save money in the long run since you are not continuously buying the plastic products.
+You will save money in the long run since you are not continuously buying plastic products.
+Plus why not get some bamboo skewers too so that you can pack sandwiches and other food products tidily and without filling slipping out of the bread, or wrap.

 Stainless Steel and Glass Food Storage Containers